ConnorDeLeo/bendtech-automation/README.md

 `encryptor.py` is the first iteration of the Bend-Tech encryption system, see `Encryption system` below.
 Supports up to `3` digits, does not support decimals.

 ### `main.py`
 `main.py` is the main iteration of the system.
 It takes in however many points you require and all of their locations.
 Does not support decimals.
-As of `10/20/2023`, `main.py` is in v1.1 and has a working TKinter based GUI.
+As of `1/2/2024`, `main.py` is in v1.1.1 and has a working TKinter based GUI.
 Only accepts `.csv | Comma Separated Value` filetypes with `3` columns and `1` row for header information.
 See the `Bend-Tech Automation Test.csv` file or `CSV Format` for a formatting guide.
 The limit for points has not been tested, and may only stop when there is a lack of memory.

+### `deci.py`
+`deci.py` is a fork of `main.py` in v0.1 beta as of `1/2/2024`.
+The system takes in decimals up to `3` places, and outputs them to a `.btax` file with encryption.
+When opened in Bend-Tech, not all points are visible.

 ## File format
 The `.btax` (Bend-Tech assembly) file format is just a plain text file automatically associated with the program.